ALS elevates Visual Inspection outcomes by combining our qualified experts with industry leading inspection aids.

 - Pressure vessels

-In the hands of appropriately skilled inspectors, effective visual inspection can reveal important information and a greater understanding of:
+In the hands of appropriately skilled inspectors, the benefits of visual inspection will reveal important information and a greater understanding of:

 - The presence of significant flaws, including weld defects, cracking and corrosion.